alexch/codelikethis/public/lessons/client_side_coding/ajax.md

 * Page components can be loaded individually
 * New data can be loaded asynchronously
-* User interacts with the page and sees results immediately
+* User interacts with the page and sees results almost immediately
+  * or at least more quickly than a full page reload

 ## Disadvantages

 * JavaScript must be enabled
 * Adds complexity to JavaScript applications
 * Without refreshes the page state can get bloated
+  * Memory leaks become a bigger problem in longer-lived apps
-* Screen-readers cannot read the whole page at once
+* Screen-readers cannot read the whole page at once #a11y
+* Reloading the page can show completely different content
+  * Bookmarking and link sharing no longer "just work"

 # AJAX History